IanKennedy99999/Quora-and-Reddit-profile-boosting/README.md

 # Quora-and-Reddit-profile-boosting

-This Python script automates the process of upvoting posts on Quora and Reddit using the Selenium library.
+This Python script automates the process of upvoting posts on Quora and Reddit using the Selenium library.Please note that this code has been adjusted to not show personal information.
+This may mean that you will need to make some adjustments.

 Features
 Quora Automation: Handles the process of signing in to Quora and upvoting posts.